fawda123/potam_study/README.md

 ## Data files

+* `all_potam.RData` Combined and complete datasets for both MN and WI, contains lakes that have potamogetons and complete supporting data, created with `combine.R`

 * `allmn_wq.RData` Combined legacy and recent STORET wq data for Minnesota lakes that I have aggregated across all dates, created in `storet_proc.R`, further modified in `wq_proc.r` to supplement missing data with DNR fisheries wq data

 * `allwi_wq.RData` Combined legacy and recent STORET wq data for Wisconsin lakes that I have aggregated across all dates, created in `storet_proc.R`, further modified in `wq_proc.r` to supplement missing data with LTER WI data